Chronic Pain Conditions

 - Relaxation techniques to deal with flare ups and calm the Nervous System.
 Overtime this can help the Nervous System recalibrate itself

-- Helping you develop a go to routine for dealing with pain, including postures and practices which are helpful and unhelpful
+- Helping you develop a go to routine for dealing with pain, including understanding which postures and practices which are helpful and unhelpful

 - Developing coping strategies for longer term conditions